mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.34.0 ---
     - add `--screen-name` and `--fs-screen-name` flags to allow selecting the screen by its name instead of the index
+    - add `--macos-geometry-calculation` to change the rectangle used for screen position and size calculation. the old behavior used the whole screen, which didn't take the menu bar and Dock into account.
+The new default behaviour includes both.
+To revert to the old behavior set this to `whole`.
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.